homacs/fusg/README.md

 executable accessed which file/folders.
 Thus, seeing entries like /bin/wireshark accessed /home/<username>/.wireshark lets anybody know, that user 'username' did something with wireshark.
-Thus, visibility of user actions should be restricted to the user itself and admins which could be achieved by storing user actions in user-specific databases.
+Thus, visibility of user actions should be restricted to the user itself and admins in the future.